 D. Participate in the activities and groups which are addressing water related issues affecting the Deschutes River Basin.

-F. Provide continued leadership and participation in the TRIP 97 Partnership to develop a corridor improvement plan and evaluate mechanisms to plan, prioritize and fund regional transportation system improvements to the US 97 corridor.
+E. Provide leadership and participation on efforts to develop a corridor improvement plan and evaluate mechanisms to plan, prioritize and fund regional transportation system improvements to the US 97 corridor.

 9. URBAN RENEWAL

 Invest resources to encourage new business investment in designated blighted areas that will grow the job base and strengthen and diversify the tax base in that area.

 A. Maintain and manage resources to ensure consistent program delivery and sufficient financial resources.

 B. Advance objectives of the Downtown Urban Renewal Plan to maintain the vitality of the downtown core; provide sufficient parking; make productive use of land; create opportunities for new development; relieve traffic problems and improve pedestrian safety; and provide new public amenities and open spaces.